Kasra1377/yolo-pretrained-model/README.md

 ### 📄Description
 ---
-In this project our purpose is to use the YOLOv3 pre-trained model for detecting pre-specified objects in images/videos.YOLO algorithms are `single-stage detectors`.
-As its name suggests, this type of algorithms detect objects without extracting `region proposals` by another model and performing classification task on each and every regions.
-So this algorithms have a high speed in terms of detecting objects and it can be easily used for real-time object detection tasks.
-Unlike two-stage detector algorithms(like `R-CNNs` , `Fast R-CNNs` and `Faster R-CNNs`, YOLO algorithms are not that accurate.
-In other words there is a trade-off between `speed` and `accuracy` in object detection algorithms.
+In this project, our purpose is to use the YOLOv3 pre-trained model for detecting pre-specified objects in images/videos.YOLO algorithms are `single-stage detectors`.
+As its name suggests, this type of algorithm detects objects without extracting `region proposals` by another model and performing classification tasks on every region.
+Therefore, this algorithm has a high speed in terms of detecting objects and it can be easily used for real-time object detection tasks.
+Unlike two-stage detector algorithms, such as `R-CNNs`, `Fast R-CNNs`, and `Faster R-CNNs`, YOLO algorithms are not that accurate.
+In other words, there is a trade-off between `speed` and `accuracy` in object detection algorithms.

 Unlike most object detection algorithms, YOLO variants do not localize the object(s) in the image/video.
-Instead these algorithms split the input image into `SxS` grid.
-In each grid we have `m` number of bounding boxes and each bounding box returns a class probability and offset values (offset values are defined for bounding boxes to fit the object more accurately).
-The bounding boxes that have the value higher than the threshold value, are kept to locate the object in the image.
+Instead, these algorithms split the input image into the `SxS` grid.
+In each grid, we have `m` number of bounding boxes and each bounding box returns a class probability and offset values (offset values are defined for bounding boxes to fit the object more accurately).
+The bounding boxes that have a value higher than the threshold value are kept to locate the object in the image.
 The below image shows the process of YOLO algorithms briefly.

 ![alt text](https://pyimagesearch.com/wp-content/uploads/2018/11/yolo_design.jpg)